sundas586/docker-cmd/README.md

 # Docker

-- docker is a company, that provides containers (containerization as a concept).
+- docker is a company, that provides many tools, one of those is docker engine, that creates containers (containerization as a concept/ containers are like VMs).
 - like gamil is a company , that provides emails service.

 ### So what is containarization ?<br/>